Can a Felon Get a Real Estate License

 What States Allow Felons to Get a Real Estate License?

-Each state makes its own regulations and process for getting a real estate license, whether it’s an agent’s license or a broker’s license, including the requirements for those with a felony conviction.
-All states include a background check as part of the real estate license application process.
-None of the states automatically disqualify an applicant with a felony conviction.
+All states include a background check as part of the real estate license application process, and none of the states automatically disqualify an applicant due to a felony conviction.

 States Allows Felony on Real Estate License Supplemental Form